sveltia/sveltia-cms/README.md

 We are trying to make Sveltia CMS compatible with Netlify/Decap CMS where possible, so that more users can seamlessly switch to our modern alternative.
 It’s ready to be used as a drop-in replacement for Netlify/Decap CMS in some casual use case scenarios with a [single line of code update](#migration).

-However, 100% feature parity is not planned, and some features are still missing or will not be added due to deprecation and other factors.
+However, 100% feature parity is not planned, and some features are still missing or will not be added due to performance, deprecation and other factors.
 Look at the compatibility info below to see if you can migrate now or in the near future.

 ### Features not to be implemented

 - **The Bitbucket, Gitea/Forgejo and Git Gateway backends will not be supported** for performance reasons.
 We may implement a high-performance Git Gateway alternative in the future.
-We may also support the other platforms if/when their APIs improve to allow the CMS to fetch multiple files at once.
+We may also support the other platforms if/when their APIs improve to allow the CMS to fetch multiple entries at once.
 - **The Netlify Identity widget will not be supported**, as it’s not useful without Git Gateway.
 We may be able to support it in the future if/when a Git Gateway alternative is created.
 - The deprecated client-side implicit grant for the GitLab backend will not be supported, as it has already been [removed from GitLab 15.0](https://gitlab.com/gitlab-org/gitlab/-/issues/344609).
 Use the client-side PKCE authorization instead.
 - The deprecated Netlify Large Media service will not be supported.
 Consider other storage providers.